List of Mira, Royal Detective episodes

 Mira, Royal Detective is an American animated mystery children's television series produced by Wild Canary Animation, inspired by Indian culture and customs, and featuring the "first South Asian protagonist" in a Disney Junior show.
-It premiered on Disney Junior in the United States on March 20, 2020, and in Canada on March 22, 2020.
+It premiered on Disney Junior in the United States on March 20, 2020.
 The second and final season premiered April 5, 2021 on Disney Junior and DisneyNOW.